 How to Use Collected Data

-There’s no point to social listening if you don’t act on what you’ve heard.
+There’s no point in social listening if you don’t act on what you’ve heard.

 Clever use cases for data collected with social listening tools are as numerous as they are innovative - everywhere you look, brands are using this technique to improve social interactions with customers.
 The ultimate goal is growth through sales.
 These are the best ways to achieve that:

 - Improving Customer Service

 63% of customers expect brands to offer customer service via social media channels.

 In addition to staying responsive to messages 24/7, you need to be able to address your customers’ questions, concerns, and frustrations when they are posted live without your brand’s handle.
 60% of them expect you to respond to their queries within an hour, so keep listening.

 Although 80% of marketers find influencer marketing effective, as many as 61% of them agree that it’s challenging to find the best influencers for a campaign.
 You can solve this problem by tracking niche-relevant keywords as part of your broader social listening strategy.

 - Tracking Hashtags.
 Keywords, & Phrases

 In addition to that, social listening by industry buzzwords and niche-relevant keywords allows you to predict consumer expectations.
 This is especially useful if your sales strategy depends on a content marketing approach.
 This way, you can create content that truly resonates.